Tim Richmond: Illness and death

 Richmond fell ill the day after the 1986 NASCAR annual banquet during a promotional trip to New York City.
 He was not well enough to begin the 1987 NASCAR season despite lengthy hospitalization in Cleveland and further rest at home; when Richmond missed the Daytona 500, his condition was reported as double pneumonia.
 Media later reported that he had Acquired Immune Deficiency Syndrome (AIDS).
 He returned to Pocono for the Miller High Life 500 during the middle of the year.
 Starting third, he led by the fifth lap and ultimately led 82 laps, including the final 46, to win the race by eight car-lengths over Bill Elliott.
 In the middle of the race, Richmond's car suffered gearbox problems.
 Because he could use only fourth (high) gear, he had to use that gear to slowly exit the pits.
 Richmond was emotional after the victory, saying, "I had tears in my eyes when I took the checkered flag.
 Then every time anyone congratulated me, I started bawling again."
 Richmond earned a victory in the next race at Riverside, and made his final 1987 start at Michigan International Speedway's Champion Spark Plug 400 that August, finishing 29th with a blown engine.
 He resigned from Hendrick Motorsports in September 1987.

 Although Richmond attempted a comeback in 1988, NASCAR suspended him for testing positive for banned substances.
 Days later, the substances were identified as Sudafed, a non-prescription over-the-counter allergy medication, and Advil, an over-the-counter pain reliever.
 In April 1988, Richmond sued NASCAR over the suspension.
-In the 2010 ESPN documentary film Tim Richmond: To The Limit, Bill France Jr. of NASCAR acknowledged that it "was not a good test."
-NASCAR also demanded he release his medical records to them, which he refused.
+In the 2010 ESPN documentary film Tim Richmond: To The Limit, NASCAR president Bill France Jr. said the drug screen administered "was not a good test," vaguely admitting that the entire testing program was just a sham to entrap Richmond.
+But more importantly, NASCAR also demanded he release his medical records to them, which he refused.
 Although he retested later that year and was reinstated, he could not find a car to drive.
-In his final public appearance in February 1988, Richmond denied that he abused drugs and said that a mistake had been made in his drug test.
+In his final public appearance at a contentious press conference at Daytona in February 1988, Richmond vehemently denied that he abused drugs and said that a mistake had been made in his drug test before storming off.
 His suit with NASCAR was settled out-of-court, the terms sealed.